lowaa/preact-perf/README.md

     npm run start

-After letting it run in the browser for about 10 seconds to reach steady state, use browser tools for profiling
+Takes 10 to 30 seconds after loading in your browser to reach steady state.

 Tested on Chrome 68, Firefox 62, Edge 17